Etty Hillesum: In popular culture

 David Brooks sees Hillesum's ability to hold both intellectual skepticism yet humanitarian vulnerability in How to Stay Sane in Brutalizing Times.

 Richard Layard has spoken with great appreciation of Hillesum's view that one must preserve one's inner self, or core.

 Rowan Rheingans has drawn on Hillesum's writing, particularly on the coexistence of beauty and horror, and on allowing room for sorrow, in her album "The lines we draw together".

 Palestinian writer Dina Awwad-Srour and Israeli Rabbi Emma Sham-Ba Ayalon are friends and peace activists who together created Etty Hillesum cards which contain quotes from Hillesum's writings in English, Hebrew, and Arabic.
 Both women were inspired by Hillesum's writings and have used the cards as the basis for a ritual commemoration on Holocaust Memorial Day in Israel/Palestine.

+In 2024, the research book "The Bible of Etty Hillesum" was published in Israel by Doron Braunshtein.

-The Italian music project Camera Sambô released 'Remembering Etty Hillesum' in 2024.
+The Italian music project Camera Sambô released "Remembering Etty Hillesum" in 2024.